 Anti-Candida Herb: Kolorex Horopito

-An ancient herb with healing properties: your answer to candida-related health problems
+An ancient herb backed by science: your answer to candida-related health problems

 In 1982 scientists at the University of Canterbury discovered an extract from New Zealand’s horopito plant containing polygodial was more effective at killing Candida albicans than the powerful pharmaceutical anti-Candida drug, Amphotericin B.